FreeTTSFreeTTS

 2. Open the voice picker.
 Click the play button (▶) next to each voice — those previews don't count toward your monthly quota.

-3. Once you've narrowed to 2–3 candidates, paste a real paragraph from your project into Single and Generate.
+3. Once you've narrowed to 2–3 candidates, paste a real paragraph from your project and Generate.
 Now you'll hear how each handles YOUR text at your target pace.

-4. Tweak speed/pitch sliders to taste.
-Save your favorite via 'Save voice settings' for quick reuse later.
+4. Tweak speed/pitch sliders to taste, then 'Save project' to reuse the whole setup later.

 SSML quick reference